coosto/redex/README.md

   By default `hostname -i` is used to detect node's IP address.
 - REDEX_K8S_NAMESPACE and REDEX_K8S_SELECTOR
-  are used to discover redex pods using k8s API to form/heal redex cluster. in case these configs are not set, gossip strategy will be used to discover other nodes in the cluster.
+  are used to discover redex pods using k8s API to form/heal redex cluster.
 - REDEX_GOSSIP_SECRET
   secret to be used in gossip strategy.
-Defaults to "REDEX".
 - REDEX_QUORUM
   minimum number of nodes that redex cluster has to obtain in order to become operational.
 Defaults to 1.
 - REDEX_PORT